ONEFamily

 They pour over the prophecies and tabulate the days, yet lives are being lost all around them.
 Lives for which we will all be held accountable.
 It is a state of self-congratulatory complacency in the midst of suffering.
 We pat ourselves on the back for a great worship service while a block away from our mega-church a child is told how stupid and unwanted she is by a parent who hasn’t had their morning fix.

 “Analyze this present time!” heralds our Lord.
+This present time!

 Who did I drive by this morning?
 Who was I too busy for today that needed a word of encouragement?
 What person cries out right now in a jail that is less than a few minutes from my house, work, or church?